lexicalunit/event-watch/README.md

 ## Configuration

-Configuration is handled by your Atom configuration file.
+Most configuration options can be set by opening this package's settings once it is installed.
+Additional configuration is handled by your Atom configuration file.
 You can open it using

 ```
 Command Palette ➔ Application: Open Your Config